luk3yx/minetest-flow/README.md

 #### `gui.VBox`

 A vertical box, similar to a VBox in GTK.
-Elements in the VBox are stacked vertically.
+Elements inside a VBox are stacked vertically.

 ```lua